void

 Demography

-According to the 1910 census Smíchov had 51,791 inhabitants of which 47,348 (91 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census Smíchov had 51,791 inhabitants of whom 47,348 (91 per cent) reported using Czech in their daily speech.
 The judicial district was okres Smíchov, administratively it reported to hejtmanství Smíchov.

 Source:Seznam míst v království Českém(1913)